MarlBurroW/google-home-notification-gateway/README.md

 - Nodejs (v8.6.0 or higher)
 - NPM (v5.6.0 or higher)
 - Git
+- Build tools to build native modules (see how to install build tools for your plateform here https://github.com/nodejs/node-gyp)

 ## Installation
 First, you need NodeJS installed on the target host (v8.6.0 or higher).
 If this is not the case, go to the [NodeJS website](https://nodejs.org/en/) to download the version corresponding to your platform.